BaleBase/lala/1-Lesson-Plans/06-Bash-Scripting-and-Programming/1/Activities/12_Custom_Commands/Unsolved/Readme.md

 - Ensure your script from the last activity runs as expected.

+- Copy the script to a new file called mk_sys_info.sh.

-- Add the new commands listed in the instructions to your script.
+- Add the new commands listed or modify existing commands in the instructions to your script.

-- Save your script in a `~/scripts` directory.
+- Move your script to a `~/scripts` directory as `sys_info.sh`.

 - Add your `~/scripts` directory to your `$PATH`.